savelev-dev/github-lab/README.md

 # Training Overview
-This lab shows you how to use Terraform to configure an organization, members, teams, and repositories in GitHub.
-This task is binding to real production needs – for instance, the DevOps team centrally manages the state of the GitHub repositories within their organization.

 In this lab, you will learn how to use Terraform to configure and manage a GitHub organization, including its members, teams, and repositories.
 This exercise addresses real-world production needs, such as enabling a DevOps team to centrally manage the state of GitHub repositories within their organization.